Clash over climate change funding emerging in farm bill debate - NewsBreak

 “I don’t think we need to reinvent the wheel here.
 What we need are common sense adjustments to ensure that programs are serving their producers and their land well,” said Rep. Kim Schrier, a Washington Democrat.

-The post Clash over climate change funding emerging in farm bill debate appeared first on Georgia Recorder .
+The post Clash over climate change funding emerging in farm bill debate appeared first on Wisconsin Examiner .

 Comments / 0